build-on-aws/content/posts/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 We recommend you use [JavaScript-based data generator](https://github.com/Aiven-Labs/mastodon-to-kafka) to get a stream of social media data.
 However, you can also stream any other data that you want to perform analysis on, just make sure to adjust the property names in the code.

-## Step 2 - Set up Sagemaker and a Jupiter Notebook
+## Step 2 - Set up Sagemaker and a Jupyter Notebook

 To access to SageMaker studio you'll need to create a domain first: